 A little before the beginning of spring 2025 we will see a total lunar eclipse in CDMX.
-During this astronomical event our natural satellite will turn a reddish color and you will be able to see the whole spectacle with the naked eye!
+During this astronomical event our natural satellite will turn a reddish color, you will be able to see the whole spectacle with the naked eye and take many incredible pictures!

 After almost three years we will see again a total lunar eclipse in Mexico.
 Fortunately it is on the weekend because we will have to stay awake a little bit to see it.